cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/build_software.md

 1. Open your preferred serial communication utility for the COM port.
 **Note**
 You can use any serial communication utility in your system.
 The Vitis IDE provides a serial terminal utility.
-We will use it throughout the tutorial; select **Window → Show View → Vitis** Serial Terminal in Vitis IDE to open it.
+We will use it throughout the tutorial; select **Window → Show View → Zilinx -> Vitis** Serial Terminal in Vitis IDE to open it.

 2. Click the + button to set the serial configuration.